Ben Vereen: Television

 In 1976, Vereen appeared as a guest star on the first season of The Muppet Show, singing two songs.

 In 1978, on a Boston Pops TV special, Vereen performed a tribute to Bert Williams, complete with period makeup and attire, and reprising Williams' high-kick dance steps, to Vaudeville standards such as "Waitin' for the Robert E. Lee".

 In 1981, Vereen performed at Ronald Reagan's first inauguration.
 The performance generated controversy as Vereen performed the first part of the show in blackface.
 Before the finale, ABC cut the live performance, generating confusion and anger from viewers at home.
 According to video artist Edgar Arcenaux, what TV viewers did not see was the second part of the performance, in which Vereen mimicked being refused service because of his color while trying to buy the Republican elite a congratulatory drink.
-As Arceneaux explains, Vereen's performance was meant as a critique of Republican civil rights policies, but the TV audience didn't get to see it.
+As Arceneaux explains, Vereen's performance was meant as a critique of Republican civil rights policies, but the TV audience did not get to see it.

 Vereen was cast opposite Jeff Goldblum in the short-lived detective series Tenspeed and Brown Shoe (1980).
 During the late 1980s and early 1990s, Vereen worked steadily on television with projects ranging from the sitcom Webster to the drama Silk Stalkings.

 U.S. President Ronald Reagan and First Lady Nancy Reagan with a group at NBC's taping of its "Christmas in Washington" special in the Pension Building in Washington, D.C.
 Left to right: NBC News anchor Roger Mudd, CBS News reporter Eric Sevareid, Dinah Shore, actress Diahann Carroll, actor and musician John Schneider, President Ronald Reagan, First Lady Nancy Reagan, actor Ben Vereen, and entertainer Debby Boone.

 In 1985, Vereen starred in the Faerie Tale Theatre series as Puss in Boots alongside Gregory Hines.
 He appeared on The Fresh Prince of Bel-Air episode "Papa's Got a Brand New Excuse", in which he played Will Smith's biological father Lou Smith.
 He made several appearances on the 1980s sitcom Webster as the title character's biological uncle.

 He also appeared as Mayor Ben (a leopard) on the children's program Zoobilee Zoo and as Itsy Bitsy Spider in Mother Goose Rock 'n' Rhyme.
 In 1993, he appeared in the Star Trek: The Next Generation episode "Interface" as the father of Roots co-star LeVar Burton's character Geordi La Forge; fellow Roots star Madge Sinclair appeared in the same episode as Geordi's mother.
 He also appeared on the television series The Nanny episode "Pishke Business".
 In 2010, he appeared on the television series How I Met Your Mother episodes "Cleaning House" and "False Positive" as Sam Gibbs, the long lost father of James Stinson, Barney Stinson's brother.
 He returned in 2013 and 2014 for another two episodes.